18649582881/nk/readme.txt

-nk is a ugal boy
+nk is a very very shuai boy